 Here is a URL link to enjoy many more photos of Aaron's 2002 Chief.
 You can also see larger, sharper versions of the above photos there: link

-Here we see US Army Col. Kenneston touring London on an Indian Dakota 4 about ten years ago:
+Here we see US Army Col. Kenneston touring London on an Indian Dakota 4 over a dozen years ago:

 2011 / 2012 models below:

-This hobby / enthusiast site is not the official site of the makers of the current lines of Indian motorcycles, (V twin Chiefs and Scouts) POLARIS INDUSTRIES.
+This site is not the official site of the makers of the current lines of Indian motorcycles, (V twin Chiefs and Scouts) POLARIS INDUSTRIES.